aiven/aiven-docs/docs/products/caching/concepts/overview.md

 title: Aiven for Caching overview
 ---

 Aiven for Caching, a fully managed **in-memory NoSQL database**, offers efficient storage and quick data access in your preferred cloud.
+Compatible with legacy Redis® OSS, this service facilitates seamless transitions and compatibility.

 With Aiven, you can leverage the power of this in-memory database to improve the performance of your applications by setting up high-performance data caching.